polichtm/MCW-SAP-Hana-on-Azure/Whiteboard design session/WDS trainer guide - SAP HANA on Azure.md

     -   ExpressRoute provides secure, high-bandwidth, low-latency connectivity between Azure and on-premises datacenters.

-2. How much does Azure cost?
-Give us a few options (e.g. HA and non-HA, DR and non-DR).
+1. How much does Azure cost?
+Give us two options (HA only and HA with DR).

-    -   The proposed design offers three options:
+    -   The proposed design offers two options:

-        -   Non-HA

         -   HA with no DR

         -   HA and DR

-    -   For mission-critical SAP applications using SAP HANA, high availability can be achieved through a highly resilient architecture with active and standby systems that have databases running with data replication.
+    -   For mission-critical SAP applications using SAP HANA, high availability can be achieved through a highly resilient architecture with active and standby systems that have databases configured with synchronous data replication.
 If a deployment is non-mission critical, it is possible to ensure high availability for just the data and spin up necessary compute on-demand in the event of a failure.

     -   Disaster recovery can leverage: